Keeping your dog's digestive system healthy

 For your dog to be healthy overall, they need a healthy digestive system and their diet is a key contributing factor.
 It’s important to feed them food that’s not only appropriate for dogs but for their size, breed, age, lifestyle and any sensitivities they have.

-Your veterinarian can advise you on the best diet for your particular dog’s needs, but let’s look at the key nutrients and factors that are important for every dog’s digestive system.
+Your vet can advise on the best diet for your particular dog’s needs, but let’s look at the key nutrients and factors that are important for every dog’s digestive system.

 Understanding dog digestive issues